 NOTE: Quick Insights is not available in Power BI Desktop and does not work with DirectQuery - it only works with data uploaded to Power BI.

-The Quick Insights feature is built on a growing set of advanced analytical algorithms developed in conjunction with Microsoft Research that we’ll continue to use to allow more people to find insights in their data in new and intuitive ways.
+The Insights feature is built on a growing set of advanced analytical algorithms developed in conjunction with Microsoft Research that we’ll continue to use to allow more people to find insights in their data in new and intuitive ways.

 Now it's your turn.
 Explore Quick Insights using the Supplier Quality Analysis sample.

 From the Datasets tab, select the ellipses (...) and choose Get Insights.

 Power BI uses various algorithms to search for trends in your dataset.